k98kurz/tapescript/docs.md

 ## OP_ADD_POINTS - 27 - x1B

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the queue; add them together using ed25519 point addition;
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack; add them together using ed25519 point addition;
-replace the result onto the queue.
+replace the result onto the stack.

 Aliases:
 - ADD_POINTS